newrelic/newrelic-prometheus-configurator/README.md

 - Pre-Release tag eg: `0.0.1-pre`

 **Automated Release**:
-This release uses the release toolkit in order to automatically compute the version, changelog and release notes from the `## Unreleased` section for the [Changlog.md](/CHANGELOG.md) and dependency bots commits.
+This release uses the release toolkit in order to automatically compute the version, changelog and release notes from the `## Unreleased` section for the [Changelog.md](/CHANGELOG.md) and dependency bots commits.
 To trigger this release run [releaseConfigurator](/.github/workflows/releaseConfigurator.yaml) workflow.
-This workflow automatically calculates the version from the changelog and commits the new changelog to main.
+This workflow automatically calculates the version from the changelog and commits the new changelog to the main branch.
 Release notes and new changelog can be previously checked by running the `make release-changelog` and `make release-notes` commands.
 Check [Release Toolkit](https://github.com/newrelic/release-toolkit#readme) for more details.

 **Manual release of images**: